Bullfrog117/wp-theme-my_twentytwelve/README.md

 ~ comments.php ~

 Originally I eschewed Jetpack and was trying to have comments be JUST provided by Twitter or Facebook.
 But I finally realized that wasn't doing anybody any favors and turned Jetpack on.
 Oh wow, so this file is completely irrelevant to my theme as it currently is!
+Although as I look at the visual layout and think about what I want the comments section to be, I might be re-activating this.
+We'll have to see.

 ~ content.php ~